-It needs to be free of draughts and comfortable, and preferably lined with a cosy mat or blanket.
+It needs to be somewhere free of drafts and comfortable, preferably lined with a cozy mat or blanket.

-Elderly Labradors may need thicker padding to support their joints and you can buy orthopaedic beds for extra comfort.
+Elderly Labradors may need thicker padding to support their joints.
+Orthopedic dog beds can provide extra comfort.

 How Long Do Dogs Sleep – A Summary

-Dogs naturally sleep for long periods of time, and sleeping a lot is nothing to worry about in a dog that is active, enjoying his food and living life to the full.
+Dogs naturally sleep for long periods of time, and sleeping a lot is nothing to worry about in a dog that is active, enjoying his food and living life to the fullest.

-Placing your dog’s bed inside a crate is good idea in families where there is a lot going on.
+Placing your dog’s bed inside a crate is a good idea in families where there is a lot going on during the day.

-This helps to prevent toddlers climbing on the dog when he is trying to sleep, and makes sure older children don’t trip over him.
+This helps prevent toddlers from climbing on the dog when he is trying to sleep and makes sure older children don’t trip over him.

 How many hours a day do you think your dog sleeps?
-And where is his favourite sleeping spot!
+Where is his favorite sleeping spot?

 The Labrador Handbook is packed with facts and information about Labradors.

-Scott S. Campbell, Irene Tobler “Animal sleep: A review of sleep duration across phylogeny”
+Campbell, S. & Tobler, I. “Animal sleep: A review of sleep duration across phylogeny”

 Neuroscience & Biobehavioral Reviews, 1984